nielsmaerten/radon/README.md

 # Radon

-[Radon](https://radon.niels.me) is an online journaling app, focused on security, simplicity, and privacy.
+[Radon](https://radon.niels.me) is an online journaling app, focused on security and simplicity.
-You can create daily entries to follow up on your projects, life, ideas, ... pretty much anything you want.
+Using just a browser, you can create daily entries to follow up on your projects, life, ideas, ... pretty much anything you want.
-And because Radon uses zero-knowledge end-to-end encryption, you can speak freely.
+And because Radon uses zero-knowledge end-to-end encryption, you can speak freely 😌

-## Another journaling app?
+## Why another journaling app?
 I used to be a big fan of [OhLife](www.ohlife.com) (RIP).
 Every day, I'd write a quick summary of the stuff a got done, and what I was planning on doing next.
-One thing made me feel uneasy though: what if they ever got breached?
+One thing made me feel uneasy though: what if the site ever got breached?

 So I decided to try and create my own, zero-knowledge journal.
 That way, even if the database ever got hacked,
-I could sleep easy knowing it would only contain unreadable gibberish.
+I could sleep easy knowing it would only contain [unreadable gibberish](https://gist.github.com/nielsmaerten/48a64b1a8a7f603f585c7770e41654e9).

-Don't believe me?
-Look [here](https://gist.github.com/nielsmaerten/48a64b1a8a7f603f585c7770e41654e9) for some of my actual entries in Radon.

 ## Technical details
 (For us geeks :)